react-native-async-storage/async-storage/packages/core/README.md

 # Async Storage Core

-Public-facing API of Async Storage.
+Main, public-facing components of Async Storage.
+The core module contains a factory to create an `AsyncStorage` instance and `IStorageBackend`, that needs to be implemented by any Backend Storage in order to be compatible.

 ## Install